It's Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 So if the government finds itself short on cash, it has to keep paying the bondholders, as we said Friday, and then find the necessary savings in some other part of the budget.

-This is that this is exactly what will happen if we don't raise the debt ceiling, just like the monopoly game I described to you.
+This is exactly what will happen if we don't raise the debt ceiling, just like the monopoly game I described to you.

 And this is exactly what conservatives like Senator Pat Toomey have been trying to codify through legislation.

-As Michael McConnell, distinguished director, Stanford Constitutional Law Center has put it, the real effect of Section 4 of the 14th Amendment is almost the opposite of what hopeful voices in Washington are saying.
+As Michael McConnell, distinguished director of Stanford Constitutional Law Center, has put it, the real effect of Section 4 of the 14th Amendment is almost the opposite of what hopeful voices in Washington are saying.

-Let me let me excerpt this because it goes up for a couple more pages.
+Let me let me excerpt this because it goes over a couple more pages.

 Cites Supreme Court case, Perry versus United States, may require paying bondholders first, but it does not allow the issuing of new debt without congressional authorization.